kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ## TODOs

-- Doesnt seems kwok fails if the binary provided is not found?
-- Update readme to the now more easier way of bootstraping.

 ### TODOs: Next Meeting 8/12

 - Read the DCM paper from SoA to understand their workload generation using Azure traces and check how workloads/jobs arrives in average using paper "Large-scale cluster management at Google with Borg"